smita-raj12/Programming-Language-Suggester/README.md

 2. It contains a brief description of programming languages.

-3. Users can choose their language.
+3. Users can choose their language based on their requirements.

 ## Technologies used: